mark-maher-moris/geo_pilot_sdk/README.md

 }
 ```

-That’s it.
-All styling, layout, typography, and component visibility are controlled in your Auto Blogify dashboard.
+That's it.
+All styling, layout, typography, and component visibility are controlled in your GEO Pilot dashboard.

 ## Minimal config (optional)